Zerathane/mod-token-turnin/.github/README.md

 | T9 | Trial of the Crusader | 10-man & 25-man | ❌ Out of scope — see below |
 | T10 | Icecrown Citadel | 10-man & 25-man | ❌ Out of scope — see below |

-**T2.5 is implemented for Helm, Legs, and Chest only.** The set has 5 pieces total; Shoulder and Boots are deliberately left out as the two "Bindings" tokens map to two items which, normally are selectable by the player.
+**T2.5 is implemented for Helm, Legs, and Chest only.** The set has 5 pieces total; Shoulder and Boots are deliberately left out because their two "Qiraji Bindings" tokens don't map to a single item — each is a shared prerequisite across two different quests, and which piece you get is determined by a second slot-specific material the module doesn't track, not by the token itself.

 **T9/T10 are intentionally out of scope.** In those tiers, base tier gear is purchased from a vendor with emblem currency rather than looted as a token, and the heroic upgrade item isn't slot-specific — it requires a player's choice of which piece to upgrade.
 Neither mechanic fits this module's "find token, destroy it, award its paired item" model without inventing behavior the player never asked for.